Protohedgehog/open-research-glossary/glossary.md

 ### Types of work often made Open Access

+* **Accepted author manuscript (AAM) -** The version of a manuscript that has been formally accepted by a publisher for publication.

+* **Eprint** - A digital version of a research document available online within a repository.

+* **Postprint -** A manuscript draft after it has been peer reviewed.

 * **Preprint -** A manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers.

-* **Postprint -** A manuscript draft after it has been peer reviewed.
+* **Pre-registration-**

+* **Registered Reports -** A type of publication in which peer review of the suggested methods and protocol is completed prior to data collection and analysis.
+Accepted papers then are guaranteed publication in the journal if the authors follow through with the registered methodology; [Source](https://osf.io/8mpji/wiki/home/).

 * **Version of Record (VOR) -** The final published version of a manuscript in a journal, after peer review and processing by a publisher.

-* **Accepted author manuscript (AAM) -** The version of a manuscript that has been formally accepted by a publisher for publication.

-* **Eprint** - A digital version of a research document available online within a repository.

-### 'Flavours' or 'types of Open Access
+### 'Flavours' or 'types' of Open Access

 * **Black -**